alajmo/sake/docs/project-background.md

 - `sake` has a more extensive and easy to use filtering system
 - `sake` provides both text and table output
 - `sake` provides auto-completion for servers and tasks
-- `sake` provides `ssh` and `ssh-tunnel` commands for quickly ssh'ing to a server and setting up ssh-tunnels
-- A task can run multiple commands (in Sup, you're left with manually invoking the Sup binary)
+- `sake` provides `ssh` and `ssh-tunnel` commands for quickly ssh'ing to a server and setting up ssh-tunnels - A task can run multiple commands (in Sup, you're left with manually invoking the Sup binary, which is by design as they want to keep as close to `make` as possible it seems)
 - You can import other `sake` configs natively (in Sup you're left with manually invoking the Sup binary)
 - Better CLI ergonomics in my opinion, `sake run <task> -s server-1` versus `sup <network> <task>` (I often forget which one comes first, network or task)
+- Not maintained anymore

 ### General UX